The Red Sea Diving Resort: Production

 The Red Sea Diving Resort is loosely based on the events of Operation Moses and Operation Joshua (jointly referred to as Operation Brothers), in which Ethiopian Jews were covertly moved from refugee camps in Sudan to Israel during the 1980s.
 The actual abandoned resort, the Arous Holiday Village on the Red Sea, was located roughly 70 kilometers from Port Sudan and was managed by Mossad operatives until 1985.
 The existence of these operations was first revealed in Gad Shimron’s 1998 book Mossad Exodus: The Daring Undercover Rescue of the Lost Jewish Tribe, though the film is not associated with the book.

 In August 2015, Fox Searchlight purchased the rights for the film.
 Development on the film was first announced in March 2017, with Gideon Raff directing and writing the screenplay, and Chris Evans and Haley Bennett cast.
 In April, Michael K. Williams joined the project.
 In May, Greg Kinnear, Alessandro Nivola, and Ben Kingsley were added to the cast, with a filming start date of June 22, 2017, established.
 Chris Chalk was cast on June 15.
 Shooting took place at the Cape Town Film Studios in South Africa and Namibia.

 Release

 In February 2019, Netflix acquired distribution rights to the film.
 It had its world premiere at the San Francisco Jewish Film Festival on July 28, 2019.
 It was released on July 31, 2019.

 Reception

-On Rotten Tomatoes, the film has an approval rating of 29% based on 42 reviews, with a weighted average of 4.6/10.
+On Rotten Tomatoes, the film has an approval rating of 28% based on 40 reviews, with a weighted average of 4.6/10.
 The website's critical consensus reads, "The Red Sea Diving Resort makes uninspired use of actual events, using thinly written characters to tell a story derailed by its own good intentions."
 On Metacritic, the film has a score of 29 out of 100, based on reviews from eight critics, indicating "generally unfavorable reviews".

+The movie has been criticized for its white savior narrative, putting the focus on the Mossad agent rather than the Ethiopian refugees.
+Variety wrote "it’s impossible to ignore how badly the film marginalizes the courageous Ethiopian refugees about whom it purports to care so deeply" and regrets that the film does not tell the story from the perspective of Kabede leading his people to the Promised Land.
+Likewise, the movie shows Mossad agent Ari Levinson as the only instigator of the evacuation plan, while in real life, "the origins of Operation Brothers were also due in large part to the efforts of activists from the Ethiopian Jewish community".
+The film also presents the Sudanese soldiers and government in a stereotypical way and barely explain the historical context, "never adequately representing the political situation that necessitated such an elaborate operation".